magento/pwa-studio/README.md

 4. Watch the bootstrapping take place.
 5. Create a `packages/venia-concept/.env` file (or set environment variables manually)
 6. Set the environment variable `MAGENTO_BACKEND_DOMAIN` to the URL of the backing Magento instance you are using
+7. On your first install, run `npm run build` from package root.
-7. To run the Venia storefront development experience, run `npm run watch:venia` from package root.
+8. To run the Venia storefront development experience, run `npm run watch:venia` from package root.
-8. To run the full PWA Studio developer experience, with Venia hot-reloading and concurrent Buildpack/Peregrine rebuilds, run `npm run watch:all` from package root.
+9. To run the full PWA Studio developer experience, with Venia hot-reloading and concurrent Buildpack/Peregrine rebuilds, run `npm run watch:all` from package root.
-9. To run the staging environment, which uses more compressed assets and more closely reflects production, run `npm run stage:venia` from package root.
+10. To run the staging environment, which uses more compressed assets and more closely reflects production, run `npm run stage:venia` from package root.
 (This requires that you first run `npm run build` to generate the artifacts being served.)

 ## Troubleshooting